BendyLand/OS/README.md

-# OS
+# os-exec

-The OS library handles platform specific details of executing shell commands in C++.
+The OS library abstracts platform specific details of executing shell commands in C++.
 This allows you to use a common API for running commands in your program.

 ## Usage